 Policy Gradient Algorithms - REINFORCE

-Given that RL can be posed as an MDP, in this section we continue with a policy-based algorithm that learns the policy directly by optimizing the objective function and can then map the states to actions.
-The algorithm we treat here, called REINFORCE, is important although more modern algorithms do perform better.
+Given that RL can be posed as an MDP, in this section we continue with a policy-based algorithm that learns the policy directly by optimizing the objective function.
+The algorithm we treat here, called REINFORCE, is important as its the basis of many other algorithms.

 The algorithm needs three components: